 Descaling involves the use of a product or substance that is acid-based, to break up all of that buildup and flush it out.
 The mineral deposits that get into the brewer’s interior are highly alkaline, and if you remember from science class, alkaline and acids are compound polar opposites.

-Most descaler products include white vinegar, citric acid, among other things.
+Most descaler products include white vinegar, and citric acid, among other things.
 We’ll go over all of them here in the next sections.

 How Often Should Descaling Be Performed?

 If you only use distilled water in your brewer, you may be able to get away with not descaling at all.
 I know somebody like this – but this is the one exception.
-And if your brewer is of the 2.0 series, you may not be able to use distilled water as the sensors in them work against it.
+And if your brewer is of the 2.0 series, you may not be able to use distilled water as the sensors in their work against it.
 Not everybody likes distilled water as some people say it has a “flat” taste.

 Generally, a red “descale” light comes on most Keurig brewers (with the exception of mine and a few other models) whenever something triggers the flow of water.